 Medical documentation reviews

-Humana Military conducts medical documentation reviews to ensure compliance with TRICARE requirements.
-These reviews evaluate whether:
+Medical documentation reviews ensure compliance with TRICARE requirements to whether:

 • Claims are supported with medical documentation